 Although many agreements are entered into prior to marriage or civil partnerships (prenuptial agreements), postnuptial agreements (those entered into after the marriage or civil partnership) are equally effective.

 International marriages and prenuptial and postnuptial agreements

 Different countries will take different approaches to prenuptial and postnuptial agreements and it should not be assumed that an English or Scottish court will uphold a German agreement or vice versa.

 A couple from different countries, planning to live abroad, or with assets held overseas may need a prenuptial agreement in more than one jurisdiction and in more than one language.
 We can guide you.

 A prenuptial and subsequently post nuptial agreement must keep pace with any changes in the parties' circumstances, and regular reviews, whether formally or informally undertaken, should take place.

-Even though some cases successfully challenge prenuptial and postnuptial agreements, in full or in part, and so there is no absolute guarantee of success, these agreements are a powerful tool in limiting claims on divorce, even if it cannot be guaranteed that the claims will be limited precisely along the same terms as provided for in that agreement.
+Even though some cases successfully challenge prenuptial and postnuptial agreements, in full or in part, and so there is no absolute guarantee of success, these agreements are a powerful tool in limiting claims on divorce or dissolution, even if it cannot be guaranteed that the claims will be limited precisely along the same terms as provided for in that agreement.